-Occupational therapy is often used as a treatment for the sensory integration issues associated with ASDs.
-It is also used to help teach life skills that involve fine-motor movements, such as dressing, using utensils, cutting with scissors, and writing.
-OT works to improve the individual’s quality of life and ability to participate fully in daily activities.
+Occupational therapy is often used as a treatment for the sensory integration and motor deficits associated with ASDs.
+OT can help teach life skills that involve fine-motor movements, such as dressing, using utensils, cutting with scissors, and writing.
+It works to improve the individual’s quality of life and ability to participate fully in daily activities.
 Each occupational therapy program is based on individual evaluations and goals.
 Occupational therapy for young children with ASD often focuses on improving sensory integration and sensorimotor issues.
 In older children, OT often focuses on improving social behavior, teaching motor skills (like handwriting) and increasing independence.

 Physical Therapy (PT)

 There are no medications approved by the FDA so far that have been shown to affect the core features of ASD, though several phase 3 FDA trials are underway in this area.
 There are pharmaceutical treatments that can help ameliorate some of the behavioral symptoms of ASD, including irritability, aggression, and self-injurious behavior.
 Additionally, by medically reducing interfering or disruptive behaviors, behavioral interventions, including those supported at home by caregivers, may be more effective.
 Medications should be prescribed and monitored by a qualified physician.
 Some of the most commonly prescribed medications include:

-Risperidone is the first FDA-approved medication for the treatment of symptoms associated with of ASD in children and adolescents, including aggressive behavior, deliberate self-injury, and temper tantrums.
-Read the studies below.
+- Risperidone was the first FDA-approved medication for the treatment of symptoms associated with ASD in children and adolescents, including aggressive behavior, deliberate self-injury, and temper tantrums.

-Aripriprazole is also FDA-approved for the treatment of irritability in children and adolescents with ASD.
-A 2009 study published in Pediatrics found that in a group of 98 children, by week 8, 52% of those taking aripriprazole, in the form of Abilify, experienced a 25% or greater reduction in autism-related irritability symptoms by week 8 of the trial, compared with 14% of those who took the placebo.
-Read the studies below.
+- Aripiprazole is FDA-approved for the treatment of irritability in children and adolescents with ASD.
+A 2009 study published in Pediatrics found that in a group of 98 children 52% of those taking aripriprazole, in the form of Abilify, experienced a 25% or greater reduction in autism-related irritability symptoms by week 8 of the trial, compared with 14% of those who took the placebo.